maksymovchynnikov/EventCalc-SHiP/README.md

 ## Validation

-The code has been intensively cross-checked against `SensCalc` (which, in its turn, has been tested against `FairShip` and other tools).
+The code has been intensively cross-checked against `SensCalc` (which, in its turn, has been tested against `FairShip` and other tools), see [slides](https://indico.cern.ch/event/1481729/contributions/6256116/).
 The agreement in all the quantities is within 10%.

 ## To be done